-Watering.
-Even extremely drought-tolerant perennials, such as the native California Salvias, require regular watering while establishing roots.
+Even extremely drought-tolerant perennials, such as native California sages, require regular watering while establishing roots.
 All shrubby and herbaceous perennials planted in well drained soil during fall need deep watering every two to four days for about the first month.

 If autumn rainfall is sparse, it is necessary to continue deep watering once a week in gardens with good drainage or once every 2 to 4 weeks in clay soils.
 In areas with mild winter weather, continue this watering schedule until spring.
 Elsewhere, watering ends when snow falls or the ground freezes.